Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 I chose this photo for its humour, one of my favourite photographic subjects.
 I’m not talking the ‘cute cat climbs the Christmas tree’, or similar YouTube fare.
 Humour in a photo involves irony, mystery, timing, composition, sarcasm- many subtle, or not-so-subtle, factors.
 Plus unknown influences that tickle funny cells, reactions we experience in different ways.

-Won’t Last Long, Act Now!!
+Act now, Prime Location!!!
 Farm and buildings, livestock included!
 Relax on the rustic porch of your classic country home!
 Affordable rural living!
 Call Zeke now at Weezle Real Estate.
 Don’t snooze, priced to sell fast!!

 May 25 World Turtle Day occurred on Thursday, May 23.